Azd Shanua: Branches

 The most prominent branches of the Azd Shanu'ah include the Banu Lahab, Banu Ghamid, and the Banu Zahran.

 Characteristics

 Etymology

 According to Ibn Duraid, the word Shanu'ah in their name originated from the term "shan'ah" which was expressed as a form of resentment; the Azd Shanu'ah reportedly received their name because their progenitor had enmity with his contemporary tribal chiefs.
 Shihab al-Din al-Khafaji gave a more positive view, saying that the Shanu'ah was a term referring to the righteous, pious and noble people of high lineage.

 According to Ibn Qutaybah, the Azd Shanu'ah can also be known by the alternative spelling, Shanuwah.

 Appearance

 The early Arabians characterized the Azd Shanu'ah as having light, thin bodies that were agile, with dark skin.
-In some Hadith, it was reported that Muhammad SAW compared the Azd Shanu'ah to the biblical Moses, noting their similarities in appearance and height.
+In some hadith, it was reported that the Islamic prophet Muhammad compared the Azd Shanu'ah to the biblical Moses, noting their similarities in appearance and height.